Leading delivery firm for overnight shipments.

 FedEx is the world's leading delivery company for overnight packages.
 It also delivers packages via ground and freight deliveries.
 FedEx also helps companies with their logistics and supply chain management.

-There are over 1,750 FedEx Office and Print Centers, formerly known as Kinko's.
+FedEx Office has 1,800 locations and was formerly known as Kinko's.